hbctraining/DGE_workshop_salmon_online/lessons/05b_wald_test_results.md

 res_tableOE <- lfcShrink(dds, contrast=contrast_oe, res=res_tableOE)
 ```

-> **NOTE: Shrinking the log2 fold changes will not change the total number of genes that are identified as significantly differentially expressed.** The shrinkage of fold change is to help with downstream assessment of results.
+**Shrinking the log2 fold changes will not change the total number of genes that are identified as significantly differentially expressed.** The shrinkage of fold change is to help with downstream assessment of results.
 For example, if you wanted to subset your significant genes based on fold change for further evaluation, you may want to use shruken values.
 Additionally, for functional analysis tools such as GSEA which require fold change values as input you would want to provide shrunken values.

-> ### An alternative approach to add the fold change threshold:
-> The `results()` function has an option to add a fold change threshold using the `lfcThrehsold` argument.
-This method is more statistically motivated, and is recommended when you want a more confident set of genes based on a certain fold-change.
-It actually performs a statistical test against the desired threshold, by performing a two-tailed test for log2 fold changes greater than the absolute value specified.
-The user can change the alternative hypothesis using `altHypothesis` and perform two one-tailed tests as well. **This is a more conservative approach, so expect to retrieve a much smaller set of genes!**
->
-> Test this out using our data:
->
-> `results(dds, contrast = contrast_oe, alpha = 0.05, lfcThreshold = 0.58)`
->
-> **How do the results differ?
-How many significant genes do we get using this approach?**

-## Visualizing results with an MA plot
+## MA plot

 A plot that can be useful to exploring our results is the MA plot.
-The MA plot shows the mean of the normalized counts versus the log2 foldchanges for all genes tested.
+The MA plot shows the **mean of the normalized counts versus the log2 foldchanges for all genes tested**.
 The genes that are significantly DE are colored to be easily identified.
 This is also a great way to illustrate the effect of LFC shrinkage.
 The DESeq2 package offers a simple function to generate an MA plot.

 **Let's start with the unshrunken results:**